-- Applications in schools early October and due early November - Learn about police duties, criminal justice, teamwork, organization, criminal code - Hear from guest speakers and participate in simulation policing scenarios
+- August 2025 day camp open to students currently in Gr 10-12 - Applications in schools in November and due end of January 2025 to RCMP (NOTE: Applications for Aug.
+2024 camp close Jan.
+30, 2024 App is on our website) - Learn about police duties, criminal justice, teamwork, organization, criminal code - Hear from guest speakers and participate in simulation policing scenarios